imaya-movindi/Web_Development_Project/README.md

 # Web_Development_Project
 AcademicEdge is a responsive educational website developed using HTML, CSS, and JavaScript.
-It provides a structured and user-frien
+It provides a structured and user-friendly interface for accessing educational content and resources.
+The website includes multiple pages such as home, feedback, team, and content sections.
+Interactive features were implemented using JavaScript to improve user experience and engagement.
+The design is fully responsive, ensuring compatibility across different devices and screen sizes.
+This project demonstrates skills in front-end web development, UI design, and team collaboration.